More letters protest Democratic Party efforts to bar SEP candidate from Illinois ballot

 Below we post more letters from WSWS readers protesting the Illinois Democratic Party’s effort to exclude Socialist Equality Party state Senate candidate Joe Parnarauskis from the ballot.
 On July 3, the Illinois Democrats filed an objection to Parnarauskis’s nominating petitions, challenging the validity of more than half of the 4,991 signatures submitted by the SEP to the State Board of Elections.

-The Democrats are employing the same antidemocratic methods as in their unsuccessful bid to bar SEP candidate for state legislature Tom Mackaman from the ballot in 2004.
+The Democrats are employing the same antidemocratic methods as in their unsuccessful bid to bar SEP state legislative candidate Tom Mackaman from the ballot in 2004.
 They have one aim—to exclude as many signatures as possible, using whatever technical discrepancies they can find or invent.
 A preliminary examination of the Democrats’ objections has already revealed that they are seeking to disqualify legally registered voters whose signatures and addresses on petition sheets clearly match the information on their voter registration cards.

 In addition to the SEP, the Illinois Democrats are challenging the entire statewide slate of the Illinois Green Party, including its gubernatorial candidate Rich Whitney.

 The Socialist Equality Party intends to wage an aggressive legal and political fight to place Joe Parnarauskis on the Illinois ballot.
-On July 11, a preliminary hearing on the Democrats’ challenge will be held by the Illinois Board of Elections—a body made up of four Democrats and four Republicans.
-We call on all of our supporters and all readers of the World Socialist Web Site to send letters of protest to the State Board of Elections at email@example.com
+We call on all of our supporters and all readers of the World Socialist Web Site to continue to send letters of protest to the State Board of Elections at firstname.lastname@example.org

 To whom it may concern,